What are the prospects for the price of gold by 2025?

 The monetary and historical role of gold

-Gold has long been at the heart of the monetary system: the gold standard, currency guarantees, and so on.
+Gold has long been at the heart of the monetary system.
 During the gold standard era, currencies were convertible into gold.
 Then, gradually, fiat currencies replaced it.
 But gold retains a symbolic role and anchors trust.
-Over time, it has become a asset —that is, an asset to which investors turn in times of crisis or uncertainty.
+Over time, it has become a safe-haven asset—that is, an asset to which investors turn in times of crisis or uncertainty.

 Macroeconomic factors that weigh on the price of gold